Phaung Daw Oo Pagoda Festival – Inle Lake

 In October 2015, I finally got to visit the country for the first time with my dad and cousins.
 We celebrated Thadingyut in Naung Shwe (Inle Lake).

-I watched as two young men lit candles to put in the wall surrounding the Yadanar Manaung Pagoda and asked to take their photo.
+I watched as two young men lit candles to put into the wall surrounding the Yadanar Manaung Pagoda and asked to take their photo.
 They agreed and gave me a candle to light too.

 Watch my view of Phaung Daw Oo Pagoda Festival from inside a longtail boat.